Hotmoka/hotmoka/tutorial/Takamaka.md

 We will see later how to overcome these limitations.

 > Again, we stress that such limitations only apply to storage objects.
-> Other objects, thet needn't be kept in blockchain but are useful for
+> Other objects, thet needn't be kept in the store of a node but are useful for
 > the implementation of Takamaka code, can be defined in a completely free way
-> and used in code that runs in the blockchain.
+> and used in code that runs in the node.

 ## Transactions Can Be Added, Posted and Run <a name="transactions"></a>